tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 # ML Dataset Symmetry: Relating an MIT Approach to my Recent Type System Work on Removing Redundancy

+In domain optimization, pattern detection, like symmetries, with functional programming reduces complexity.
+I relate math concepts from my last works in FP about redundancy removal to a recent MIT article about data space symmetries.
+Emerging abstractions will keep proving how crucial the theoretical results of the domain are for engineering implementations.

 ## How Symmetry Reduces Complexity

 I was reading an MIT News article about